Kartvelian languages: Higher-level connections

 No relationship with other languages, including Northwest Caucasian and/or Northeast Caucasian, has been demonstrated so far.
 There have been numerous attempts to link Kartvelian languages to other language families, such as the proposed Nostratic family, but these have fallen out of favor.
-Certain grammatical similarities with Basque, especially in the case system, have often been pointed out.
-However, the hypothesis of a relationship, which also tends to link the Caucasian languages with other non-Indo-European and non-Semitic languages of the Near East of ancient times, is generally considered to lack conclusive evidence.
+Certain grammatical similarities with Basque, particularly in the case system, have often been noted.
+However, the hypothesis of a relationship, which also tends to link the Caucasian languages with other non-Indo-European and non-Semitic languages of the ancient Near East, is generally considered to lack conclusive evidence.
 Any similarities to other linguistic phyla may be due to areal influences.
-Heavy borrowing in both directions (i.e. from North Caucasian to Kartvelian and vice versa) has been observed; therefore, it is likely that certain grammatical features have been influenced as well.
+Heavy borrowing in both directions (i.e., from North Caucasian to Kartvelian and vice versa) has been observed; therefore, it is likely that certain grammatical features have also been influenced.